arangodb/docs-hugo/site/content/3.12/components/tools/arangodump/examples.md

 from the same collection, each thread's results are written to the result file in a non-deterministic order.
 This should not be a problem when restoring such dump, as _arangorestore_ does not assume any order of input.

+From v3.12.0 onward, you can make _arangodump_ write multiple output files per collection/shard.
+The file splitting allows for better parallelization when writing the results to disk, which in case of non-split files must be serialized.
+You can enable it with the `--split-files` startup option.
+It is disabled by default because dumps created with this option enabled cannot be restored into previous versions of ArangoDB.